brian-watkins/elm-spec/README.md

   Claim.isEqual Debug.toString
 ```

-Then, you can import the `equals` function from this library without having to write out
+Then, you can import the `equals` function from this module without having to write out
 `Claim.isEqual Debug.toString` every time.